Since 2005, travelers like you have helped us change the world through micro-donations.

 Relentless bouts of illness keep people trapped in poverty; parents unable to work, and children unable to attend school.
 Chronic illness significantly contributes to malnutrition, stunting physical and cognitive development.

-Access to clean and safe toilets is imperative, as are changing sanitation behaviours of entire communities.
+Access to clean and safe toilets is imperative in order to improve the sanitation behaviours of entire communities.
 Even if just one person in a village continues to practice open defecation, the whole community is at risk for contamination.
 Consequently, a large part SurfAid’s work is educational.
 Once toilets are built, SurfAid works with villages to generate awareness, share information and instigate behaviour change so that toilets are used properly and consistently, with hand washing afterwards.

-2. Production of health promotion materials such as:
+2. Production of health promotion videos, posters and booklets.

 In this project, groups of community health volunteers (kaders) and water and sanitation committee members work together with the local health department to deliver health messages on hygiene and sanitation to their neighbours.
-They are SurfAid’s frontline, receiving ongoing training and support from SurfAid staff.
+These groups are SurfAid’s frontline, receiving ongoing training and support from SurfAid staff.